LaQuay/emu-electronic-datalogger/README.md

 ### How to obtain the input data

-1. Enter the IP of your emu datalogger and log in
+1. Access your emu datalogger via the website
 2. Go to "System Integration"
 3. Select your "From" and "To" date
 4. Select "Water meter": `Medium`
 5. Select "Export-Type": `json`
 6. Select "Filter": `per month`
-7. Export
+7. CLick Export

 The export operation takes some time.
 For example, for 10 flats, 6 months it takes around 10 minutes.